 The process for apprenticeship provision has altered in recent years with the End Point Assessment now having quite stringent requirements.
-Currently student have to use separate test facilities, which in quite a few areas such as construction trades, air conditioning etc are few in number, and the fees associated with them can be 50% of the funding for the full course.
+Currently students have to use separate test facilities, which in quite a few areas such as construction trades and air conditioning are few in number, and the fees associated with them can be 50% of the funding for the full course.

-The college has traditionally been a major provider of Apprenticeships and construction is a key area.
+The College has traditionally been a major provider of Apprenticeships and construction is a key area.